zhulongcheng/platform/query/docs/SPEC.md

 A _duration type_ represents a length of time with nanosecond precision.
 The duration type name is `duration`.

+#### Interval types

+An _interval type_ represents a length of time with explicit start and stop times.
+The start time is inclusive and the stop time is exclusive.
+The interval type name is `interval`.

 #### String types

 A _string type_ represents a possibly empty sequence of characters.